 Any extras?
 Screwdrivers, wrenches, sockets, pocketknife, zip ties, duct tape, WD-40, variety of nuts and bolts, levers

-Adventure riding means that it’s pretty likely your hands will take a beating, branches flying past, stone getting flicked up and so on.
-If you ride off road in general its likely things will contact your hands at some point, if you’re lucky if won’t hurt but if you happen to crash into a tree..for example, you’re going to want handguards.
+Adventure riding means that it’s pretty likely your hands will take a beating, branches flying past, stone gets flicked up and so on.
+If you ride off-road in general it's likely things will contact your hands at some point if you’re lucky it won’t hurt but if you happen to crash into a tree..for example, you’re going to want handguards.

-As well as protecting your hands they plastic pieces also covers your levers, which are always first to break if you tip over.
+As well as protecting your hands the plastic pieces also cover your levers, which are always first to break if you tip over.
 Handguards are extremely easy to install and there are a lot of different options to pick from in terms of colour and style.

 Above are only things that will help small injuries or help slow the bleeding.
 If there is even a chance you have seriously hurt yourself don’t try to carry on with the ride.
 If you’re really in a bad way call the ambulance and wait for assistance.